pk-codebox-evo/webmaker-suite/README.md

 ## running the suite

 `node run` will run all apps in the webmaker suite.
-It can take two runtime options:
+It can take three runtime options:

 1. --noes
 2. --nomongo